 That's right.
 Gemstones such as diamonds, emeralds and sapphires.
 They hold their value, they are attractive, and they are always in demand.

-But first, there are eight things you need to know aboutin gemstones.
+But first, there are eight things you need to know about investing in gemstones.

 Sure, this may sound obvious, but it's important.
-It means you need ways to get your hands on while you look for a buyer.
+It means you need ways to get your hands on cash while you look for a buyer.
 With diamonds, you can't just walk into the local diamond buyer's premises and get the going rate for diamonds, as you can with gold.
-Instead, a diamond's value is determined by many , including the quality of the diamond and how much the person you are selling it to is willing to pay.
+Instead, a diamond's value is determined by many factors, including the quality of the diamond and how much the person you are selling it to is willing to pay.

 In a highly specialized industry, there is plenty of room for fraud.
-If someone is pushy and uses terms such as "investment grade," leave and buy somewhere else.
+If someone is pushy and uses terms such as 'investment grade,' leave and buy somewhere else.
 They are trying to prey on the new buyers who have heard gems are the place to invest.
 Instead, you want to hear terms that relate to the actual quality of the stone, not a broad description.
 For example, with a diamond, you want the salesperson using terms such as clarity, cut, color and carat.

 7. The sell side is as hard as the buy side!